quantumarmadillo/quantumarmadillo/TOPICS.md

 - Encryption
 - Medicine

-Listen while browsing the web, watching movies, Youtube, or foot traffic, whatever.
+Listen while browsing the web, watching movies, Youtube, or foot traffic, Wikipedia, etc. Kinda like a Pictionary treasure hunt.
+Draw in your journal.
+It can see.

 Other things to consider
 - Is Vapor ACTUALLY surrounding this universe?